 3. Living DNA

-The Living DNA database might not be quite as large.
+However, the Living DNA database might not be quite as large.
 In fact, the service refuses to shed light on the size of its population.
-Most experts assume however that the database might be rather small, with just less than a million DNA profiles registered to the platform.
+Most experts assume that the database might be small, with just less than a million DNA profiles registered to the platform.

-Very few of the users on the platform come from anywhere other than the British Isles, so you might say its the perfect place to meet and communicate with Irish natives.
-Plus, it’s also the best online platform to find as many family matches withinin the British Isles area, which can be especially invaluable for your research purpose.
+Very few users on the platform come from anywhere other than the British Isles, therefore you might say its the perfect place to meet and communicate with Irish natives.
+Plus, it’s also the best online platform to discover many family DNA matches within the British Isles area, which can be especially invaluable for your research purpose.

 Understanding the Provinces of Ireland

-Your DNA test results may be able to reveal specific provincial regions that localize your Irish ancestry to a specific area.
-Today, there are four main Irish provinces, and the tests above are all able to localize to these specific areas.
+Your DNA results may be able to reveal specific provincial regions that localize your Irish ancestry to a specific area.
+Today, there are four main Irish provinces, and the types of DNA test above are all able to localize to these specific areas.

 Bordering the west, Connacht has a modest population of just around 500,000 people.
 Here, the Irish culture remains well-preserved, with most of the population speaking the native tongue as opposed to adapting English as their main language.
 The Irish Famine wiped out most of the Connacht population, causing some of their locals to move to other areas of the region.